 Disaster Recovery Vs. Business Continuity Planning – What’s the Difference?

 All kinds of acronyms get thrown around in the business world, especially when referring to information technology systems.
-Disaster Recovery and Business Continuity are two concepts that are critically important to understand.
-They can substantially affect the ultimate health of your business after a catastrophic event that separates you from your critical data and mission critical applications.
+Disaster recovery and business continuity are two concepts that are critically important to understand.
+They can substantially affect the health of your business after a catastrophe and connect you with your critical data and mission critical applications.

 DR and BC planning will not only ensure you’re ready to take on the worst but also give you the opportunity to better leverage your IT for the overall good of the company.

 Disaster recovery is much narrower in scope than business continuity. and focuses on getting applications and other systems back up and running should a natural disaster or other catastrophe affect your workplace.
 The goal is to get everything operating to the point it was at before the disaster happened.

 Disaster recovery does help get parts of your business operating, typically providing access to your data and applications, identifying a source of alternative power, and restoring your IT infrastructure.
 Disaster prep is a must for every business, however, it does not guarantee your business will remain operational during a crisis.

 Business continuity has a much larger scope.
 It refers to keeping overall business operations working in the event of a disaster.
 Your business continuity plan should address the ability to continue normal operations including: Sales and order taking, billing and accounting, customer support, and employee Operations.

 A complete business continuity plan includes uninterrupted access to critical data and applications and a place for key employees to work in order to keep critical operations running.
 This includes online systems and network connectivity as well as pre-configured access to your phone system, shared network drives, and applications.